divio/divio-cloud-docs/reference/docker-dockerfile.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If ``package.json`` (specifying Node packages that should be installed) is present in the root of
-the project, then instructions will be inserted to copy it to ``/app`` and install the packages.
+the project, then instructions will be inserted to copy it to the root of the image and install the
+packages.

 ..  code-block:: Dockerfile
     :emphasize-lines: 4-6